automl/ParameterImportance/_sources/installation.txt

 Installing the Requirenments
 ----------------------------
-| To install PIMPs requirenments from command line, please type the following commands on the command line
+| To install PIMPs requirenments from command line, please type the following commands on the command line in PIMPs root directory.

 .. code-block:: bash